If you’re looking for inspiration for a family day out in the Midlands or the surrounding areas, we have got plenty of ideas for you!

 Warwickshire (including Stratford Upon Avon)

-Famous as the birthplace of William Shakespeare in Stratford-upon-Avon and a large expanse of rural green belt, Warwickshire feels very different from other, more built up, areas of the West Midlands but there are many places to visit and things to do with the kids.
+Famous as the birthplace of William Shakespeare in Stratford-upon-Avon and a large expanse of rural green belt, Warwickshire feels very different from other, more built up, areas of the West Midlands.
+There are still many places to visit and things to do with the kids.
 Whether you are looking to indulge in a little bit of medieval history or explore the great outdoors there is more than enough to keep you entertained.

 With two Areas of Outstanding Natural Beauty, Herefordshire is renowned for its stunning scenery, incredible views and picturesque villages.
 Home of Hereford beef cattle and famous cider makers, it is a foodies favourite – but there are also loads of visitor attractions to enjoy, offering fun for all the family.